opendr-eu/opendr/docs/reference/mobile-manipulation.md

 # mobile_manipulation module

-The *mobile_manipulation* module contains the *MobileRLLearner* class, which inherits from the abstract class *RLLearner*.
+The *mobile_manipulation* module contains the *MobileRLLearner* class, which inherits from the abstract class *LearnerRL*.

 ### Class MobileRLLearner
 Bases: `engine.learners.LearnerRL`